What is Mortgage Insurance?

 If, however, someone can afford to save around to 20% of the value of their home, mortgage insurance could result in them spending more money without offering any benefit at all.

 How much is PMI a month?

-PMI, also known as private mortgage insurance, is a monthly fee homebuyer must pay to protect their lender from default.
+PMI, also known as private mortgage insurance, is a monthly fee homebuyers must pay to protect their lender from default.

-Most lenders require PMI from those who deposit not more than 20 per cent for their home.
+Most lenders require PMI from those who deposit not more than 20 percent of their home.

 The price of PMI will vary based on the amount of the downpayment as well as the kind of loan you’ve got.

 The rates for PMI could range between $50 and $500 per month.
 However, it’s typical to see them range from $125 to $ 150 per month.